gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 ## Update the Model with Compare

-The need to rapidly create and maintain models through a deluge of relevant model data prompted the development of Rapid Modeling Tools.
+The need to rapidly create and maintain models through a deluge of relevant model data prompted the development of RMT.
 The first part of this quickstart demonstrated how to create a model with data canvassed from Subject Matter Experts, SMEs.
 The next sections demonstrates model maintenance and pattern layering.
 Ingrid accomplishes these tasks with the `--compare` command.
 The `--compare` flag creates a set of `JSON` instructions to update the model represented by the `original` Excel file to agree with the model described by the `changed` file.
 Ingrid prints unambiguous changes to `JSON`.
 Ingird prints all detected differences to an Excel file.
-The Excel file enumerates the complete list of changes Ingrid will make with the `JSON` and any changes that Ingrid was unsure of and left to the user.
+The Excel file enumerates the complete list of changes Ingrid will make with the `JSON` and any changes that Ingrid was unsure of and hence, left to the user.
 The two files have the same name and appear in the same output location.

 Always include an `IDs` sheet when working with `--compare` to ensure optimal change detection.